twolfson/nightlife/cities/california_san-francisco.md

 - Usually full but it is easy to order a drink
 - $9 for mixed drink
 - Usually 90% alcohol, 10% mixer in a pint glass

+## Local Edition
+- Bar
+- Speakeasy environment with very dim lighting
+- No cover
+- $10 for drink, very good cocktails
+- Crowded but not overwhelming
+- Large location

 ## Madrone Art Bar
 - Small dance floor